Way...Way Out

 Way...Way Out is a 1966 American comedy science fiction film directed by Gordon Douglas and starring Jerry Lewis.
 It was distributed by 20th Century Fox and produced by Malcolm Stuart.
 The film, released on October 26, 1966, was both a critical and commercial flop, recouping less than half of its production budget.
-It is also Lewis' first movie for Fox.
+It is also Lewis' first film for 20th Century Fox.

 Plot

 In 1989, the United States continues to be engaged in a Space Race with the Soviet Union.

 The two male astronauts manning the U.S. weather station on the Moon, Hoffman and Schmidlap, are suffering the effects of their long stay in space and need to be relieved, as Schmidlap regularly ties up Hoffman and has even knocked out his two front teeth.
 The sex-starved Schmidlap sits around drawing lewd pictures of naked women.

 Harold Quonset, the head of NAWA, is concerned that the situation with Hoffman and Schmidlap threatens to become an embarrassment to the agency.
 Furthermore, the Soviets have taken a step forward in the space race by placing the first (unmarried) male/female couple on the Moon.
 Quonset decides the United States should place the first married couple in space.